Does (band)

 DOES (ドーズ, Dōzu) is a three-piece Japanese rock band.
 DOES was formed in 2000 in the Fukuoka prefecture, where they continued to write songs and perform gigs until 2005.
 In 2005, some members left and the group went on hiatus.
 Releasing songs since 2004, DOES signed with Ki/oon Records in 2006.
-In 2008, their 6th single “Donten” reached 3rd on the Oricon weekly music ranking charts.
-It was also the 5th opening for the anime Gintama.
+In 2008, their sixth single "Donten" reached third on the Oricon weekly music ranking charts.
+It was also the fifth opening for the anime Gintama.

 On April 21, 2010, the band released their single "Bakuchi Dancer."
 The single sold around 33,000 copies in its initial week and debuted at number 3 on the Oricon weekly charts.
 The single ended up to be the 30th best selling single for the first half of 2010 and the 74th best single of the entire year.

-On November 14, 2012, the band released the single "Yumemiru Sekai" which is also the third opening for Space Brothers.
+On November 14, 2012, the band released the single "Yumemiru Sekai", which is also the third opening for Space Brothers.

 In summer 2014 they released a CD single called "Guren" to be used as the 15th opening to the anime Naruto: Shippuden.

-On August 6, 2014, their special sixth album DOES was on sale.
+On August 6, 2014, their special sixth album DOES went on sale.

 The band went on a hiatus in 2016 and returned in 2020.